Zenadir/IGME-230-WebD/project1.md

 art along with altered/disfigured photographs and feudal/period art.
 The atmosphere should be disturbing and on edge: conflicting, dark saturated reds and blues glaze the screen as hordes of bizarre enemies encroach the monk and EndGon from all sides.
-The game should be a window in to some bootleg nightmare hellscape that obviously could never exist.
+The game should be a window in to a bootleg nightmare hell-scape whose existence in a fictional setting is enough to prompt discomfort.

 Ideally sounds would trigger when:
-+ the monk hits an enemy.
++ Monk hits an enemy.
-+ when EndGon lasers an enemy ( each time it hits)
++ EndGon lasers an enemy ( each time it hits).
-+ when an enemy dies
++ An enemy dies.
-+ when an enemy does its attack animation
++ An enemy performs its attack animation.
-+ when an enemy hits the monk or EndGon, when Endgon's shell breaks
++ An enemy hits the monk or EndGon, when Endgon's shell breaks.
-+ when EndGon shoots his tongue out, when Endgon's tongue touches an enemy or the monk
++ EndGon shoots his tongue out, when Endgon's tongue touches an enemy or the monk.
-+ when Endgon reels an enemy back in with its tongue
++ EndGon reels an enemy back in with its tongue.
-+ when endgon chews on an enemy or the monk
++ EndGon chews on an enemy or the monk.
++ When EndGon spits out a projectile.
++ When the monk walks.
++ When the monk jumps.
-+ when EndGon spits out a projectile, when the monk walks, when the monk jumps, and when the monk climbs on EndGon.
++ When the monk climbs on EndGon.

-I probably missed some (although it seems unlikely that all this sound will be implemented anyways).
+I am probably forgetting a few (although it seems unlikely that all this sound will be implemented anyways due to time constraints).

 I would like for there to be a lot of over the top (borderline obnoxious) enemy death sounds: a mixture of digital and vocal SFX that are chosen randomly upon an enemy's death